Anyolite/anyolite/README.md

 * [X] Class checks for arguments
 * [X] Checks for correct keyword classes
 * [X] Module cache analogous to the class cache
-* [ ] Method in mruby to determine owner of object

 #### Usability